dynamicalsystemslaboratory/Fame-Seekers/README.md

 This repository has the code used to produce the results the paper entitiled: "Fame through surprise: How fame-seeking mass shooters diversify their attacks."

-The repository contains three files:
+The repository contains four files:

-1-Statistics

-2-Dummy_Statistics

-3-Mass Shootings (08_1966-04_2021)

-4-Wikipidia Data

-The statistics noteboook is executed with the original dataset.
+1-Statistics: a noteboook that was compiled with the original dataset to show the results of the manuscript.
+The notebook is static and should be compiled again as it would not produce correct results (Wihout the original dataset).

-Dummy_Statistics notebook is executed with the "Mass Shootings (08_1966-04_2021)" dataset to give a sense on how the data looked like.
+2-Dummy_Statistics: a notebook that can be executed with the "Mass Shootings (08_1966-04_2021)" dummy dataset to give a sense on how the code is built.

+3-Mass Shootings (08_1966-04_2021): a dummy dataset of mock mass shootings.
+The original dataset will be available upon request from the correspinding author: mporfiri@nyu.edu.

-The Wikipidia Data.xlsx is the dataset for the Wikipedia time series data for all available mass shootings/shooters
+4-Wikipidia Data: a dataset containing the Wikipedia time series for all available mass shootings/shooters.